learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2014-04-12-setting-up-jekyll.md

 layout: post
 title:  "Setting up a Blog on GitHub Pages"
 date:   2015-04-12 13:49:00
-categories: jekyll blog "GitHub Pages"
+categories: jekyll blog GitHub-Pages
 banner_image: sample-banner-image-1.jpg
 comments: true
+author: Testname
 ---
 You will find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.